Change password for online services (request new or replacement)

 Change your governing document

-Read guidance and use our e-form to request a change to a governing document.
-This form will be updated soon so it will be an end-to-end digital service.
+Read the guidance and use our online service to request a change to a governing document.

 Close your charity

 Read our guidance to find out how to close a charity.

 You’ll also need to complete the closure form on the guidance page to remove a charity from the register.

 Complain about a charity (including serious incidents and whistleblowing)

 There are several ways to complain about a charity depending on whether you are a member of the public, charity trustee or charity employee.